xreddr/crawlDir/README.md

 ## Version Info

-This project currently has no dependences so a package has not been officially created and versioned.
+V 1.0.0 - CRUD functions operational.

 ## Install Instructions

 1. Python 3.9.4 or above recomended.
+There are no required packages.

 2. Clone this repository or download the crawl_dir folder and run app.py.